Custom Hydraulic Forging Presses

 Closed Die Forging

-In closed die forging, the part is surrounded entirely by the tool or dies.
-It is used to form more complex shapes at higher volumes, with little to no secondary machining required.
-Costs for closed dies are typically much higher than open dies, but this process results in better accuracy of the finished part.
+In closed die forging, the tooling completely surrounds the part.
+This allows the press to form more complex shapes at higher volumes, with little to no secondary machining required.
+Costs for closed dies typically run much higher than open dies, but this process results in better accuracy of the finished part.

 In both of these forging processes, “flash” or excess material is a byproduct.
 Although, in closed-die forging the flash is less apparent because of the closed-dies, which use the flash to its advantage during the forming process.